apache/couchdb/share/doc/src/api/misc.rst

        ]
     }

-The UUID type is determined by the UUID type setting in the CouchDB configuration.
-See :ref:`api/config/section/key.put`.
+The UUID type is determined by the :ref:`UUID algorithm <config/uuids/algorithm>` setting in the CouchDB configuration.

-For example, changing the UUID type to ``random``:
+The UUID type could be changed in anytime through :ref:`Config API <api/config/section/key.put>`.
+For example, changing the UUID type to ``random`` use next HTTP request:

 .. code-block:: http